September 19, 2016

 The rules permit a resource extraction issuer to disclose payments at the entity level if the payment is made for obligations levied on the issuer at the entity level rather than the project level.
 For example, if an issuer has more than one project in a host country, and that country’s government levies corporate income taxes on the issuer with respect to the issuer’s income in the country as a whole, and not with respect to a particular project or operation within the country, the issuer may disclose the resulting income tax payment or payments without specifying a particular project associated with the payment.

 The rules include an anti-evasion provision to address the potential for circumvention of the disclosure requirements.
-A resource extraction issuer must disclose payment information with respect to activities or payments that, although not in form or characterization of one of the categories specified under the rules, are part of a plan or scheme to evade the disclosure requirements under Section 13(q).
+A resource extraction issuer must disclose payment information with respect to activities or payments that, although not in form or characterization of one of the categories of activities or payments specified in Form SD, are part of a plan or scheme to evade the disclosure requirements under Section 13(q).

 How and When the Information Must Be Disclosed

-The rules require a resource extraction issuer to disclose the payment information annually by filing a new form, Form SD, on the SEC’s public database, EDGAR.
+The rules require a resource extraction issuer to disclose the payment information annually by filing a Form SD on the SEC’s public database, EDGAR.
 An issuer must include the payment information in XBRL format in an exhibit to the form.

 The rules require a resource extraction issuer to file the form on EDGAR no later than 150 days after the end of the issuer’s most recent fiscal year.

-A resource extraction issuer will be required to comply with the rules for fiscal years ending after September 30, 2013.
-For the first report, most resource extraction issuers may provide a partial report disclosing only those payments made after September 30, 2013.
+A resource extraction issuer will be required to comply with the rules for fiscal years ending after September 30, 2018.

 Section 1504 of the Dodd-Frank Act can be found at http://www.gpo.gov/fdsys/pkg/PLAW-111publ203/pdf/PLAW-111publ203.pdf.